-Mark Esposito is an Instructor at Harvard Extension School, Division of Continuing Education and an Associate Professor in the department of People, Organizations and Society, at Grenoble Graduate School of Business in France and a Senior Associate at the University of Cambridge Institute in Sustainability Leadership, in the UK.
+Mark Esposito is an Instructor at Harvard Extension School, Division of Continuing Education; an Associate Professor of Business & Economics, at Grenoble Graduate School of Business in France and a Senior Associate at the University of Cambridge Institute in Sustainability Leadership, in the UK.

 Mark consults in the area of Corporate Sustainability, Complexity and Competitiveness worldwide, including advising to the United Nations Global Compact, National Banks and the NATO through various Executive Development Programs.In 2013, Mark advised the President of the European Parliament, Martin Schulz, in the analysis of the EU systemic crisis.

 Grounded in both Humanities and Economics of Strategy, Mark has a B.A. and a M.A. in Human and Social Studies from the University of Turin in Italy, a Master of Business Administration in Organizational Theory and a Doctoral Degree in Business Strategy and Economics from the International School of Management in Paris, on a joint program with St. John’s University in New York City.
 From 2009 to 2011, Mark has attended Post-Doctoral Education at the Harvard Business School, where he refined his pedagogical skills on leadership and case method, complimenting them with doctoral seminal work on Competitiveness and Strategy.

 In 2012, Mark Esposito was featured by the Financial Times, as Professor of the Week, where he contributed with 3 terms to the lexicon of the FT.